Substance Use Prevention & Treatment Service Descriptions

 Drug Diversion Program

-For defendants charged with simple possession and first time drug offenses.
+For individuals charged with simple possession and first time drug offenses.
 A pre-trial diversion program in which an individual enters a plea of not guilty and waives his or her right to a trial by jury, and proceedings are suspended in order for the individual to enter a drug treatment program.
 Upon program completion, a motion requesting charges be dismissed will be filed.
 If the individual does not perform satisfactorily in the program or is convicted of specified crimes, the Court may terminate diversion and reinstate the criminal proceedings.

-Family Drug Courts
+Family Treatment Courts

 A multidisciplinary, collaborative approach is used to serve families with substance use disorders and who are involved with the child welfare system.
 Well-functioning family treatment courts bring together substance use treatment providers, child welfare services, mental health agencies, and other community partners in a non-adversarial approach.
 They seek to provide safe environments for children, intensive judicial monitoring, and interventions to treat parents’ substance use disorders and other co-occurring risk factors.

-Drug Dependency Court: A court-ordered program that serves parents with a dependency case when parental substance use was identified as a contributing factor to removal of child from parental custody.
+Dependency Family Treatment Court: A court-ordered program that serves parents with a dependency case when parental substance use was identified as a contributing factor to removal of child from parental custody.
 The goals are to support parents’ recovery and reunify children with their family, while also protecting future safety and welfare of children.

 Prop 36 Court